50k-Customs/50k-addons/base_50k_addons/readme.txt

 ### CHANGELOG FOR LATEST VERSION

-- Kelsa HiBars for NextGen SCANIAS
+- Kelsa VisorBars for NextGen SCANIAS
-- Hella LED Marker Light (White)
-- Light Board for NextGen SCANIAS
-- SUPER Logo

 ### CREDITS